 - Motherless mothers

 - Healthy and effective skills such as boundaries, communication, personal rights

 - Changes in self-identity -- Who am I now?
 Experiencing stages of life

 - Longing for a mother's support especially in times of crisis -- where do I get the support?

 - PTSD symptoms, activation, tools for grounding and being present

 - What have motherless daughters found helpful for recovery?

 - Self-esteem and confidence

-- I request payment of $70 at the first Wednesday of the month for the usually two sessions in each month (some exceptions apply for individuals in need).
+I request payment of $70 for one session prior to the session or $140 for two sessions per month.
 We will use secure Zoom so we can see and hear each other in the safety and comfort of our homes.
 You will need to download the Zoom app one time only and you will need a camera and speakers on your device or you can use your IPhone.
 I send the link on the day of our group session